chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

     - Make sure both backup and restore cron are aligned.

-    - Run the following command in one of the Automate nodes to get the IDs of all the backup:
+    - Run the following command in one of the Automate nodes to get the IDs of all the backups:

     ```sh
     chef-automate backup list